 This is a classical Neuromuscular (NMT) protocol for treating the levator scapula from a prone position.
 This position allows greater mobility of the scapula and access during treatment.

 This routine is from The WorkBook of Classical Neuromuscular Therapy.
-Created at the ASHA School of Massage, it has been used to train thousands of therapists for more than 15 years.
+Created at the ASHA School of Massage, it has trained thousands of therapists for more than 15 years.

 These routines are intended for mindful review by bodywork professionals and are not appropriate as self-care for non-professionals.
 Self-injury could occur.

-Tony Preston has a practice in Atlanta, Georgia where he sees clients.
-He has written and taught about anatomy, trigger points, and cranial therapies since the mid-90s.
+Tony Preston has a practice in Atlanta, Georgia, where he sees clients.
+He has written materials and instructed classes since the mid-90s.
+This includes anatomy, trigger points, cranial, and neuromuscular.

 *This site is undergoing significant changes.
 We are reformatting and expanding the posts to make them easier to read.
 The result will also be more accessible and include more patterns with better self-care.
 Meanwhile, there may be formatting, content presentation, and readability inconsistencies.
 Until we get older posts updated, please excuse our mess.